rphln/Swordsong/mechanics.md

 # Mechanics

-## Teams

-A team must be defined by the player before a match and is composed of the six characters from two distinct parties.

 ## Preparation

-At the start of a match, both players will go through a number of preparatory phases.
+A team must be defined by the player before a match and is composed of any six characters.
+At the start of a match, both players will go through a number of preparation phases.

 1. One of the players will be randomly chosen to be the “starting player”.
 This to determines the turn order, the draft order and the